kokoko3k/koko-aio-slang/docs-ng.md

 **Ambient light leds:**<br>
-    Emulates the presence of led strips under the monitor that lights the<br>
+    Emulates the presence of led strips behind the monitor that lights the<br>
     surroundings according to the edges of the game content.<br>
     **-> It is needed that you set retroarch aspect to "Full" <-**<br>
     ( Settings, Video, Scaling, Aspect Ratio = Full )<br>